- US President Donald Trump’s Twitter password was an easy-to-guess ‘maga2020!’ as revealed by Victor Gevers, a Dutch security researcher.

 Hackers do not just care about financial information to swoop in money but have countless ways to leverage other types of personal data for profit.
-They can use your personal information for identity theft to get new credit card issued in your name or commit a real-world crime implicating you.
-Often the effect might not be immediate, but they will find a way to profit from it via some corrupt means.
+They can use your personal information for identity theft, to get new credit card issued in your name, or commit a real-world crime implicating you.
+Often the effect might not be immediate, but they will find a way to profit from it eventually.

 Much has been said about the need for strong and unique passwords.
 As our lives get more entwined with growing online services and digital transactions, we need to step up our game to counter the cybercriminals who are on a constant lookout for our personal and financial information.

-Here’s a thumb rule that minimizes your risk against data breaches – Always use a strong password generator to create every single password that you need.
+Here’s a rule of thumb that will minimize your risk against data breaches – Always use a strong password generator to create every single password that you need.
 Enpass, for example, offers a password generator that creates strong and random passwords by using a cryptographically secure random generator.
-And because you use a password manager, you’d save the complex and strong password without a need to memorize it ever.
+And because you use a password manager, you’d save the complex and strong passwords without a need to memorize them.

 You can also take a look at our guide to choose a strong password that will put you on the right path making it tougher for even the most determined malicious hacker to break into your accounts.